Bhargavi9391/Quizapp/README.md

 2. The **Video Link** section is also clear with the direct link to the video on Google Drive.
 3. The source code link is clearly mentioned.

-This README format looks great for sharing your project.
-You can now use it for submission or sharing with others.
-Let me know if you need anything else!